Corey Seager Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.80 team ERA ranks third among all MLB pitching staffs.
+- The Mariners' 3.79 team ERA ranks third among all league pitching staffs.

-- Mariners pitchers combine to give up 182 home runs (1.2 per game), the 10th-fewest in baseball.
+- Mariners pitchers combine to rank 11th in baseball in home runs given up (184 total, 1.2 per game).

-- In his most recent appearance on Saturday, the right-hander threw 5 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Sunday, the right-hander went 3 1/3 innings against the Texas Rangers, allowing six earned runs while surrendering five hits.

+- In 17 games this season, the 23-year-old has a 4.39 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .230 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.